ajgorhoe/IGLib.modules.IGLibCore/src/0InitModules/Notes_RunningScriptsInInitializationProjects.md

 If you want, paste your exact .csproj fragment and I’ll convert it to one of the options above with correct escaping for your MSBuild variables.

-## Using Copilot in Visual Studio

-### Agent Mode and Model Context Protocol (MCP)

-*Agent Mode* turns GitHub Copilot into an autonomous assistant that can plan and execute multi-step tasks, while the **Model Context Protocol (MCP)** is an open standard that lets Copilot connect to external tools and data sources to enhance its capabilities.
-When combined, Agent Mode uses MCP servers to give Copilot the ability to perform complex, context-aware workflows that go beyond simple code completion without needing to switch contexts between different tools or platforms.

-#### Agent Mode

-* **Function**:
-  * Allows Copilot to act as an intelligent pair programmer that understands complex tasks, plans the steps, and executes them.
-* **Capabilities**:
-  * Analyzes your project to build context (e.g., code structure, dependencies).
-  * Plans and proposes changes based on your natural language requests.
-  * Automatically executes changes, such as editing files or running terminal commands.
-  * Provides summaries of the work completed.
-* **Use case**: Ideal for more complex tasks like refactoring, adding features, or debugging that involve multiple steps.

-#### Model Context Protocol (MCP)

-* **Function**: An open standard that provides a unified interface for AI models to interact with external tools and data sources.
-* **Capabilities**:
-  * Enables Copilot to access external data (like issue trackers or APIs) for more information.
-  * Allows Copilot to use external tools (like a web browser or a UI testing framework) to perform actions.
-* Provides a way to integrate Copilot into existing workflows and services without custom integrations.

-**Use case**: Connecting Copilot to external resources to give it the ability to perform tasks that require information or actions beyond the immediate codebase.

-**How they work together**:

-* When Agent Mode is combined with MCP, Copilot can dynamically find relevant information from external sources and use it to adapt its approach to a task.
-* For example, Copilot in Agent Mode could use an MCP server to access a bug tracker, find information about a reported issue, and then use that information to automatically fix the code, all without you having to manually switch between applications.
-* This combination allows for a more seamless and powerful "agentic" workflow where Copilot can complete tasks with significantly less human intervention.

 ---

 ---